AkshayArjun/BeetleSim/README.md

 # BeetleSim

-**BeetleSim** is a virtual simulation platform designed for the autonomous warehouse vehicle built by the Automation and Robotics Club of BITS hyderabad, **Beetle**.
+**BeetleSim** is a virtual simulation platform designed for the autonomous warehouse vehicle built by the Automation and Robotics Club of BITS Hyderabad, **Beetle**.
 Built on **ROS 2**, BeetleSim provides a realistic environment to develop, test, and validate navigation algorithms, SLAM, laser-based guidance, and warehouse logistics operations.

 ---